The New Diagnostic Criteria

 Before that, people with that LDS presentation were lumped into Marfan Syndrome.
 However, they have some important (and life-threatening!) different problems that people with Marfan syndrome, but until the gene was discovered, no one knew for sure that they had a different disease.

 That day is coming for us.
 That will answer a lot of questions for us.
 Until then, there will be a lot of speculation.
 In the meantime, what matters is that I manage my symptoms as best as can possibly be done.
 That is why I have put this site together.
 Maybe you can get your hands on some injectable Vitamin C and see if it does anything for you.
-That was not the only thing I did to overcome Ehlers-Danlos, it just made it possible to do everything else I needed.
+That was not the only thing I did to overcome Ehlers-Danlos, it just made it possible to do everything else.

 I also did an enormous amount of physical rehabilitation.